chainer/chainer/docs/source/tutorial/train_loop.rst

 You can create your network by writing a new subclass of :class:`~chainer.Chain`.
 The main steps are twofold:

 1. Register the network components which have trainable parameters to the subclass.
-Each of them must be instantiated and assigned to a property in the scope specified by ``with self.init_scope():`` inside of the constructor of the subclass.
+Each of them must be instantiated and assigned to a property in the scope specified by ``with self.init_scope():``.
 2. Define a :meth:`~chainer.Chain.__call__` method that represents the actual **forward computation** of your network.
 This method takes one or more :class:`~chainer.Variable`, :class:`numpy.array`, or :class:`cupy.array` as its inputs and calculate the forward pass using them.

-It should be noted that only :class:`~chainer.Link`, :class:`~chainer.Chain`, and :class:`~chainer.ChainList` objects can be registered to the model inside the ``init_scope``.
+It should be noted that only :class:`~chainer.Link`, :class:`~chainer.Chain`, and :class:`~chainer.ChainList` objects can be registered to the model by assinging it as a property inside the ``init_scope``.
 This is because they contain trainable parameters.
 For example, a :class:`~chainer.Function` does not contain any trainable parameters, so there is no need to keep the object as a property of your network.
-For example, we can use :meth:`~chainer.functions.relu` by simply calling it in :meth:`~chainer.Chain.__call__` but a :class:`~chainer.Link`  (recall that both :class:`~chainer.Link` and :class:`~chainer.Function` are callable objects) such as :class:`~chainer.links.Linear` is need to be registered as a property beforehand to keep the trainable parameter in your network and update them during the training.
+When you want to use :meth:`~chainer.functions.relu` in your network, just simply using it as a function in :meth:`~chainer.Chain.__call__` works correctly.
+But a :class:`~chainer.Link` such as :class:`~chainer.links.Linear` or :class:`~chainer.links.Convolution2D` etc. should be registered as a property beforehand.
+This is for keeping the trainable parameter in your network and enabling to update them during the training.

 If we decide that we want to call a :class:`~chainer.Link` in a :class:`~chainer.Chain` after :meth:`~chainer.Chain.__init__` has already been